Aman Faizer

-Mohamed Aman Faizer (born 12 March 1999; better known as Aman Faizer) is a Sri Lankan professional footballer who plays as a midfielder for Sri Lanka Champions League club Renown and the Sri Lanka national team.
+Mohamed Aman Faizer (born 12 March 1999; better known as Aman Faizer) is a Sri Lankan professional footballer who plays as a midfielder for Sri Lanka Champions League club Renown and the Sri Lanka national team and he is a proud production of Hameed Al Husseinie College Colombo.

+Career

+Aman scored his first goal for Sri Lanka futsal team in the 2026 SAFF Futsal Championship.